Stevenage 0-2 Blackpool: Five things we learned

 This is more than just a patch of good form

 Blackpool's win, their eighth in the league this season, took Gary Bowyer's men back into the play-off spots.
-They have now won two games out of their last three on the road in the league, which was previously considered one of their weak points.
+They have now won two games on the spin on the road in the league, which was previously considered one of their weak points.
 They kept another clean sheet, which again, was thought to be one of their weaknesses.
 And now they have only lost one game from their last 11 fixtures.
 As we all know, stats and figures can be spun to suit your argument, but however you look at Pool's recent form it makes for pleasant reading.
 But this isn't just a bright patch, this goes back three months or so.
 On the pitch at least, Pool are turning the corner under the management of Bowyer and they are finally beginning to look upwards.

 Osayi-Samuel's first goal was worth the wait